 Construction of the current building began as soon as possible and was completed in record time.
 The move to the new building was made on March 17, 1968, with a formal dedication on April 19, 1969.
 Many volunteers and several organizations assisted the staff in preparing and moving the books and materials to the new building.
 The building cost $450,000 of which $300,000 was raised in the county.
 A large plaque was put in the building upon which are inscribed the names of many of those contributing toward the new building.

 The library was dedicated to Mary Lou Johnson after her death in 1977 due to her extensive work in making the building a reality.

-In 2009, O'Donnell was succeeded by Mr. Sam Norris He became library director July 2009 and he continues to oversee the library.
+In 2009, O'Donnell was succeeded by Mr. Sam Norris.
+He became library director in July 2009 and he continues to oversee the library.

 From its humble beginnings, the Hardin County Library has certainly gone through many changes.
 The library gains more patrons each year, utilizing the many resources the library has to offer, including the internet, circulating hotspots, software programs, books on CD, DVD's, Playaway's (educational tablets, pre-K to adult), CD's and many new books added regularly.
-Book memorials and book endowments continue to be a popular way of honoring a loved one, a friend, neighbor, or a favorite teacher.
-The library has a Reference and Genealogy department, with interlibrary loan service, and a microfilm/microfiche reader printers, a makerspace with Ellsison Die cutting machines, a 3-D printer (Dremil) and a Sprout station.
-The library also has its own web site, e-mail address and monthly calanders as well as in house Notary service available by appointment.
+Book memorials and book endowments continue to be a popular way of honoring a loved one, a friend, a neighbor, or a favorite teacher.
+The library has a Reference and Genealogy department, with interlibrary loan service, microfilm/microfiche reader printers, a maker space with Ellison Die cutting machines, a 3-D printer (Dremil), and a Sprout station.
+The library also has its own website, e-mail address, and monthly calendars as well as in house Notary service available by appointment.